Foundation-Devices/passport2/DEVELOPMENT.md

 ## Building Passport Firmware
-Passport comes with a a set of `Justfile` command scripts.
+Passport comes with a set of `Justfile` command scripts.
 Using these commands requires that you first install the `just` command runner by following the instructions here:

     https://github.com/casey/just#installation